neural-data-science/NESC_3505/syllabus.md

 The course Teams site is where you should direct all your questions (after making your own attempts to research and solve your problem).
 This can include posting questions in the messaging forums, or joining live check-ins to ask questions.
 Please do not email the teaching team with questions about the class — use the Teams site.
 Do feel free to email the instructor if you have personal topics that you need to discuss privately, or you can use directmessaging on Teams.

 # Course Materials
-All necessary materials will be provided online, through the course Teams site. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
+All necessary materials (including the textbook) will be provided online, through the course Teams site. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
 It may be possible to complete this course, including programming assignments, using an iPad, but this has not been verified.
 It is not a good idea to expect to be able to complete the course using only a mobile device (phone or tablet).

 **You must also have access to internet service** of sufficient quality to stream videos and maintain a live connection to remote servers.
 Provisions will be made if students cannot participate in live audio/video sessions due to internet constraints; please contact the instructor to discuss if this is an issue for you.

 Beyond these basic requirements, this course emphasizes (and will teach you about) openly accessible resources including the software that runs the course, open access to the course materials, and the use of external resources that are available for free.
 No textbook is required.
 This course will rely on [Open Educational Resources](https://dalpsychneuro.github.io/NESC_3505_textbook/1/oer_this_course.html) — materials that are freely accessible and openly licensed — including online tutorials, videos, and books.
 A wide variety of educational materials (free and paid) for data science are available, and this course teaches an approach to lifelong learning and exploration by which you will be able to find and critically evaluate the information necessary to perform desired tasks.

 # Assessment and Evaluation
 Your final grade will be based on a combination of [*formative assessments*](https://dalpsychneuro.github.io/NESC_3505_textbook/1/assessment_evaluation.html) (self and peer evaluations) and [*summative evaluations*](https://dalpsychneuro.github.io/NESC_3505_textbook/1/assessment_evaluation.html) (presentations, assignments, projects).
 Each component is described below, followed by a table showing the number and point weighting of each.

+The items you're graded on are divided into two categories:
+- **Formative assessments** are designed to support you in improving your performance in the class (they help "form" you), through self-assessment, peer assessment, and instructor feedback.
+These are designed to require little time to complete.
+They contribute a smal proportion of your grade (10%), but they are all graded as pass/fail, so you get the full XP for completing them.
+Thus collectively they can make a significant difference in your grade.
+- **Summative evaluations** comprise the majority (90%) of your final grade, and are meant to "summarize" your learning.
+All summative evaluations are graded.

+The grading system is built to be **inclusive and adaptive** to the needs and life circumstances of individual students.
+While some assessments are not accepted after the due date, and some evaluations have late penalties, we recognize that missed or late assignments sometimes happen for excusable reasons.
+Rather than making a big deal about your proving to us that your reason is legitimate, we instead provide options *built right into the course* for you to make up lost points in other ways, including skipping a missed assignment in some cases, or having your worst mark on certain items (like assignments) be worth much fewer points.
+Because there are a variety of bonus points on offer, there are actually more opportunities to earn points than you need to get an A+ in the course.
+This means that you can, within reason, pick and choose how to achieve your desired grade.
+That said, your grade is intended to reflect the degree to which you have met the learning objectives, so you do need to demonstrate competence with regard to all of the objectives.

 Due dates for all assessment and evaluation components will be posted on Teams.

 ## Formative Assessments
-Formative assessments are designed to support you in improving your performance in the class, through self-assessment, peer assessment, and instructor feedback.
-These are designed to require little time to complete.
-They contribute a smaller proportion of your grade than evaluations (10%), but collectively can make a significant difference in your grade.

-### Online Lessons/Prtactice - DataCamp
+### Online Lessons/Prtactice: DataCamp
 Registered students are provided with free access to the DataCamp massive online learning community.
 DataCamp lessons are assigned in the schedule to align with the course content.
 They are meant to reinforce the textbook/lecture material, and provide opportunities to practice coding with immediate feedback.

 Grading for DataCamp lessons is based on XP assigned by the DataCamp platform.
 You earn XP incrementally by completing lessons, so if you complete part of a lesson you get part of the total XP.
-Your DataCamp work is graded pass/fail on the basis of how many XP you earn (see grading table below for details).
+Your DataCamp work is graded pass/fail on the basis of how many XP you earn.
+Your earned DataCamp XP (up to 3500 XP) are divided by 7 to determine your DataCamp grade for this class.

-Lessons can be completed later than the posted due date, up to the last day of class, with no penalty.
+DataCamp lessons can be completed later than the posted due date, up to the last day of class, with no penalty.
 However, not completing lessons by the posted due dates will leave you less prepared for future classes and assignments.
-No points for lessons will be granted after the last day of class.
+No points for lessons will be granted after the last day of classes in the term.

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
 This type of self-reflection has been empirically demonstrated to improve learning outcomes.
 It's also an incredibly useful way for the instructor to keep in touch with every student, and recognize both individual and common areas where people are struggling.
 Each self-assessment should be 150-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
 Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.
 These are assigned and submitted via Teams.